***TIP: Subscribe to our newsletter. Don’t miss any new content.***

 If you you are completely hooked up to Google’s services, you will not probably have a single issue with Google Data Studio.
 Most of Google Services are fully integrated into Google Data Studio such as AdWords and Google Analytics.
 At first sight, everything looks alright with AdWords, the issue starts when you want to add few accounts from MCC structure to one chart or table.
 Not possible.
 Only 1 account can be used as 1 data source.
 2 accounts = 2 separate data sources = 2 separate charts.
 Oops (at least for now).
 I am pretty sure Google will eventually add support for adding multiple accounts from 1 MCC as 1 data source.

 Other sources include BigQuery, SQL, file upload, Google Sheets.
 DCM, DFP and some more.
-What’s still not support is DoubleClick Search but that’s a problem only for minority of users.
+What’s still not supported is DoubleClick Search but that’s a problem only for minority of users.

 Update on 2017-09-30: Starting from September 2017, Google Data studio supports external connectors such as SuperMetrics or Funnel which allows you to directly import data from systems OUTSIDE the Google environment.
 This is a BIG DEAL for Google Data Studio.
 On the top of that, SuperMetrics connectors allow you to blend data into 1 table so you can e. g. see AdWords cost and Bing cost in 1 table or in 1 chart.
 However, all of this comes for a price.